 Q: What is the safest area in Chicago?

-A: If you want to stay in one of the safest parts of Chicago, you can’t go wrong living in Edison Park, Lake View, Lincoln Park, The Gold Coast, and Rogers Park.
+A: If you’re wondering, “Where is the safest area in Chicago?” and are looking to stay in one of the safest neighborhoods in Chicago, you can’t go wrong living in Edison Park, Lakeview, Lincoln Park, Forest Glen, and Rogers Park.

 Q: What areas around Chicago are safe?

-A: If a suburb is more your style, you’re in luck, because Chicago has some great options, like Naperville, Buffalo Grove, Oak Brook, or Northbrook.
+A: If a suburb is more your style, you’re in luck, because Chicago has some great options, like Buffalo Grove, Clarendon Hills, and Naperville.
 They’re far enough away from the hustle and bustle but still close enough to enjoy all the big city offers.

 Q: Where is it safe to stay in Chicago?

-In no particular order, these areas are some of the safest places to live in the city of Chicago.
+In no particular order, these areas are some of the safest places to live in Chicago.

 Named after the inventor Thomas A. Edison, Edison Park has the friendly, suburban feel that’s located right in the city of Chicago.
 This place is consistently recognized as one of the safest neighborhoods in Chicago.
 Located in the northwest part of the city, many people choose to live here because of everything that’s in walking distance.
 Whether you want to stop at a local pizza place, grab a drink with friends, or just enjoy walking the dog, Edison Park is a great place to do it.